 Let the cat out of the bag

 There are two commonly heard suggested origins of this phrase.
 One relates to the fraud of substituting a cat for a piglet at markets.
-If you let the cat out of the bag you disclosed the trick - and avoided buying a pig in a poke (bag).
+If you let the cat out of the bag you disclosed the trick - and avoided buying a pig in a poke (a poke is a type of bag).
 This form of trickery is long alluded to in the language and 'pigs in a poke' are recorded as early as 1530.

 The other theory is that the 'cat' referred to is the cat o' nine tails, which was used to flog ill-disciplined sailors.
 Again, this has sufficient historical record to be at least possible.
 The cat o' nine tails was widely used and was referred to in print many years prior to the first use of 'let the cat out of the bag'.
 The 'nine tails' part of the name derives from the three strands of cord that the rope lashes were made from.
 Each of the cords were in turn made from three strands of string.
 When unbraided a piece of rope separated into nine strings.
 The 'cat' part no doubt alluded to the scratches that the knotted ends of the lash made on the victim's back, like those from a cat's claws.

 Of the two explanations, the 'pig in a poke' derivation is the more plausible, although I can find no direct documentary evidence to link 'letting the cat out of the bag' to the selling of livestock.
 Versions of the phrase exist in both Dutch - 'Een kat in de zak kopen' and in German - 'Die Katze im Sack kaufen'.
 These both translate loosely as 'to buy a cat in a bag', that is, to buy false goods.

 The cat o' nine tails story is dubious at best.
 It is reported that the lashes were sometimes stored in bags, but the suggested nautical punishment origin fails at the critical point, in that it doesn't match the 'disclose a secret' meaning of the phrase.